mrcavalcanti/mosaicoo/docs/sources/enterprise/reporting.md

 - Saving a modified time range to the dashboard.
 - Setting a time range via **Time range** field in the report form.
 If specified, then this custom time range overrides the one from the report's dashboard.

 The page header of the report displays the time range for the dashboard's data queries.
-Dashboards set to use the browser's time zone will use the time zone on the Grafana server.
+Dashboards set to use the browser's time zone will use the time zone on the Mosaicoo server.

-If the time zone is set differently between your Grafana server and its remote image renderer, then the time ranges in the report might be different between the page header and the time axes in the panels.
+If the time zone is set differently between your Mosaicoo server and its remote image renderer, then the time ranges in the report might be different between the page header and the time axes in the panels.
 To avoid this, set the time zone to UTC for dashboards when using a remote renderer.
 Each dashboard's time zone setting is visible in the [time range controls]({{< relref "../dashboards/time-range-controls.md/#dashboard-time-settings" >}}).

 ### Layout and orientation